-The Fox tungsten-moly property was explored by the Company starting at a very early stage.
-Surface sampling identified an area approximately 10 by 3 kilometres in dimension, including the Nightcrawler and Deception Mountain areas, where positive tungsten and locally molybdenum values occur.
+The Fox tungsten-moly property was explored by the Company starting at a very early stage since 2006.
+Surface sampling has identified an area approximately 10 by 3 kilometres in dimension, including the Nightcrawler and Deception Mountain areas, where positive tungsten and locally molybdenum values occur.
 Tungsten prices are based on contained W03 (tungsten trioxide).
-Market prices for W03 have increased and are around U.S. 35.0 to 45.0/kg.
+Market prices for W03 have increased and are currently around U.S. \$37.0 to \$45.0/kg.
 One percent (1%) W03 contains 10 kg W03 per tonne.
 Globally, tungsten mine grades generally average 0.18 to 0.35% W03 for open pit and 0.35 to 1.2% W03 for underground.
-Very few mines average over 0.80% W03 and are underground operations.
+Very few mines globally average over 0.80% W03 and are underground operations.
 On the Fox property, positive to potentially economic values of tungsten occur in two main areas located on the south (Nightcrawler) and north (Deception Mountain) side of a granite intrusive rock that is similar in age to the Boss Mountain molybdenum mine located approximately 25 km to the west.